-Eliza Dowling
+TETRATHLON Eliza Dowling

 The LiveLighter Dryandra Pony Club tetrathlon drew more than 150 people from across the State to Cuballing on March 16 and 17.

+to Cuballing on March 16 and 17.
 Sixty riders with friends and families enjoyed an active weekend, many of them competing in a tetrathlon for the first time.

-The four phases of tetrathlon involve running, shooting laser pistols, swimming and cross-country riding.
-All but the swim-ming phase were held at the Dryandra Regional Equestrian bers competed strongly.
-In the 95cm, Dan Wiese came second to Georgia Goss and was quickly followed by brother, Bill, in third and sister, Emma, in fourth.
-Josie Skerritt took out fifth place in her first competition at 95cm.
+The four phases of tetrathlon involve running, shooting laser pistols, swimming and crosscountry riding.
+All but the swimming phase were held at the Dryandra Regional Equestrian Park with the swimming being held for the first time at the Pingelly swimming pool.
+The Dryandra Pony Club memin her first competition at 95cm.
 In the 80cm, Holly Dowling came second in the individual event as well as second in the pairs with Marley Atwell.
 Danee Bairstow came in third.
 In the 65cm, Lottie Dowling came first in the individual event and in the pairs, with partner, Max Skerritt, and Christina Smith took out second.
 For these two riders, along with new member, Kate Spencer, it was the first time they had competed at that height.